-Individually, a total of 32 players have earned all-conference accolades during Morin’s tenure, including two at the conclusion of the 2013-14 season.
-Morin’s list also includes four MAC Rookies of the Year, an ITA Region IV Freshman of the Year, and the 1999, 2001, 2004, 2009, 2011, and 2012 MAC Players of the Year.
+Individually, a total of 34 players have earned all-conference accolades during Morin’s tenure, including two First Team All-MAC selections at the conclusion of the 2014-15 season.
+Morin’s list also features five MAC Newcomers of the Year, an ITA Region IV Freshman of the Year, and six MAC Players of the Year.

 In the classroom, Western Michigan has been named an Intercollegiate Tennis Association All-Academic Team for 14 of the past 15 seasons.
 The program was one of 11 NCAA Division I teams to earn that honor in 1999 after posting a school record 3.69 team GPA.
 There also have been 30 players who have been named to the Academic All-MAC roster.
 WMU players have also earned academic accolades at the national level, including two-time Academic All-America honoree Jeff Brink.